-New Jersey Parental Rights Attorneys
+Bergen County Parental Rights Attorneys

 Having a child brings a great amount of joy and responsibility into a parent's life.
-Carrying out these responsibilities can be a challenge, and every parent has made mistakes along the way.
+Carrying out these responsibilities can be a challenge, and every parent makes mistakes along the way.
 In cases where the state believes that a parent may be putting their child's health or safety at risk, the New Jersey Division of Child Protection and Permanency (DCPP) may intervene.

 Both federal and New Jersey state laws offer protections for the rights of parents to raise their children.
 Whether the DCPP wishes to bar the parent from visiting with their child and make the other parent the sole custodian, or remove the child from parental custody and place them in the care of the state or a foster parent, the parent being accused of dangerous behavior has a right legal representation.

-Likewise, a mother may need the court's help in establishing the identity of a father in order to receive the child support payments they need and deserve to help raise the child.
+Likewise, a mother may need the court's help in establishing a father's identity to receive the child support payments they need and deserve to help raise the child.
 Not all parents are eager to allow access to the child for the necessary testing to establish parentage, nor are all potential fathers willing to undergo these tests.
-Parents may need a lawyer's help when proving paternity—lawyers like the Bergen County child custody lawyers at Herbert & Weiss.
-Contact our effective and knowledgeable Englewood parental rights attorneys to help you get the testing you need to prove the identity of your child’s biological parents.
+Parents may need a lawyer's help when proving paternity - help our Englewood parental rights attorneys can provide.